JAMelendezD/HowToGraph/README.md

   <img width="800" src="./pymol/media/example3.png">
 </p>

 For information about the parameters you can type `python3 functiontopymol.py -h`.
-The program will create a function and open it using pymol if you need a tutorial on how to use pymol you can check this link [Pymol tutorial](https://jamelendezd.github.io/MolecularDynamicsPymol/).
+Pymol can also be downloaded in windows however if the path is not correctly set up, the program will still work but you have to open pymol manually and type `run function.pml` The program will create a function and open it using pymol if you need a tutorial on how to use pymol you can check this link [Pymol tutorial](https://jamelendezd.github.io/MolecularDynamicsPymol/).
 The program also creates a colormap of the function and can be open by typing in the terminal:

 `pymol colormap.pml`